Permuting the roots of univariate polynomials whose coefficients depend on parameters: Proofs for Problem 1

-Eventually, let us discuss how the explicit description of the map $\mb_\vp$ allows to derive information on isomonodromy loci, that is subsets of the form $\Mon(B):=\{\vp\in\C^A:\, \im(\mb_\vp)=B\}$ for a prescribed subgroup $B\subset B_\cN$.
+for a prescribed subgroup $B \subset \bn$.
 The first instance is the set $\Mon(B_A)$.
-We described in Remark \ref{rem:general}.1 an open Zariski subset of $\C^A$ contained in $\Mon(B_A)$, namely the set of polynomials $\vp$ for which the cardinality of the bifurcation set $\sB$ is maximal.
-Let us illustrate that the latter containment might be strict in general.
+In Remark \ref{rem:O}, we mentioned that $\Mon(B_A)$ contains the Zariski-open subset of $\C^A$ consisting of polynomials $\vp$ for which the cardinality of the bifurcation set $\sB$ is maximal.
+We now illustrate that this containment is generally strict.